Sparkplug84/MilestoneProject2/README.md

 * Selected 'Master Branch' from the 'Source' dropdown menu.
 * Clicked to confirm my selection.
 * Your site is published https://sparkplug84.github.io/MilestoneProject2/

+### Running the code locally

+* On GitHub, select the desired repository
+* Under the repository name, click the green 'Clone or download' button
+* In the Clone with HTTPs section, click the button next to the URL to copy
+* Open up your development IDE
+* Change the current working directory to the desired file location
+* Use the terminal to type git clone, and then paste the URL you copied in Step 2 and press enter
+* The copied repository will now be displayed in your own IDE for you to start working on

+### Content

+All of the content was written by myself but the facts for the quiz were taken from [Wikipedia](https://www.wikipedia.org/)

+#### Credits and special thanks

+1. Special thanks to my mentor [Anthony Ngene](https://github.com/tonymontaro) who talked me through several pieces of code and advised me on how to improve my code
+2. Many thanks to the Code Institute tudors, who also helped me out with some small and larger issues I had during the development process
+3. Thanks to all the friends and family who tested the game on various devides and gave me feedback to improve the game